FatinShadab/BOTANIST/README.md

 # BOTANIST
- BOTANIST is a end to end ml project of detecting potato and pepper-bell diseasese
+ BOTANIST is a end to end ml-web project of detecting potato and pepper-bell diseasese

 ## Technologies Used
 <ul>